elunna/nerfhack-changelog/README.md

 * Spellbook of identify was raised to level 5 (SLASHEM)
 * Cure sickness is now directional (Evil).

-Spellbook of Charm Monster:
+#### Spellbook of charm monster
-* This spell is now directional and only works on the first monster hit.
+* This spell is now a directional level 3 spell and only works on the first monster hit.
 * At unskilled and basic, the spell can only pacify monsters.
 * You need to have skilled or expert skill in enchantment spells to tame monsters.

+#### Spellbook of light
+Spell of light effects scale with spellcasting ability.
+- At unskilled, the diameter of light is 2
+- At basic, it's 4
+- At skilled, it's 6, and at expert, it caps out at 7.

+For reference, the uncursed scroll of light always illuminates a radius of 11.

+#### Spellbook of dig
+* Lowered from a level 5 spell to level 3
+* The range of the digging beam has been roughly halved.

+#### Spellbook of magic mapping
+* The effectiveness of magic mapping depends on your spellcasting ability.
+The spell will never fully map a level, only the scroll can be depended upon for that.
-* Now a level 3 spell
+* Lowered from a level 5 spell to level 4
+* Unskilled acts like a confused magic mapping (1 in 7 squares successfully mapped)
+* Basic maps 1 in 5 squares
+* Skilled maps 1 in 3 squares
+* Expert maps 1

+#### Spellbook of knock
+* The spell of knock cannot be used to escape from an engulfer (this ability is retained for the wand of opening)
+* Range is reduced to 1

+#### Spellbook of wizard-lock
+* Range is reduced to 1

 ### ITEM EROSION AND DESTRUCTION

 * Objects can be completely destroyed via rusting/rotting/corroding (Evil)